 In northern Europe, the concept of flygskam—“flight shame” in Swedish—gained momentum in 2019, as more people opted for trains over planes in the name of sustainability.
 But in the United States, many American travelers who would like to reduce their carbon footprint by ditching air travel have fewer options and an aging Amtrak system.

-But that’s about to change very soon—at least for people who live along Amtrak’s Northeast Corridor between Boston and Washington, D.C.
-The new Acela Express Fleet—which will launch in 2021—is being produced to reduce energy consumption by “at least” 20 percent, Amtrak said in a statement.
-The new efficiencies are all thanks to a new lightweight design, The Wall Street Journal reports.
+That’s about to change next year—at least for people who live along Amtrak’s Northeast Corridor between Boston and Washington, D.C.
+The new Acela Express Fleet—which is currently being tested and set to enter service in 2023—is being produced to reduce energy consumption by 40 percent per passenger, Amtrak said in a statement.
+The new efficiencies are all thanks to a new lightweight design, the Wall Street Journal reported.

 In addition to these ecoconscious initiatives, the new Acela fleet will also include a few other upgrades to make train travel more appealing.
 Getting work done will be easier with faster Wi-Fi systems, along with USB ports and reading lights at each seat.
-There will also be more leg room, as well as larger bathrooms and storage compartments for luggage.
+There will also be more legroom, as well as larger bathrooms and storage compartments for luggage.

 The Northeast Corridor is Amtrak’s only high-speed route in the United States, but a few other private rail companies have plans to bring fast trains to places such as Texas, Florida, and between Las Vegas and Southern California.

 This article originally appeared online in June 2019; it was updated in September 2019, October 2020, and again on April 4, 2022, to include current information.